Skip to content

 Target Hardening

-Making oneself a less attractive target through posture, awareness, and confident demeanor.
+Making oneself a less attractive target through posture and awareness.

 (Definition Only)